Misha86/BusinessManageProject/README.md

 ### How to run Docker

+- Go to the main directory - BusinessManageProject
-- Run our project using Docker:
+- Run our project using Docker
 ```
 docker-compose up
 ```